BawejaTushar/RAG/README.md

 ## Theory

-The RAG (Retrieval Augmented Generation) model has two major components a **Retriever** and a **Generator**.
+The RAG (Retrieval Augmented Generation) model has two major components, a **Retriever** and a **Generator**.
 The retriever extracts information from the knowledge-base based on the query asked by a user and feeds it to the generator with the query.
-Then the generator uses that information from the retriever as a context to the query asked by the user to generate the relevant answer.
-With the help of retrieved information from the retriever, the LLM model used for generation can produce better and up-to-date results.
-This addresses the major drawbacks of the Hallucination and outdated information of LLMs.
+Then the generator uses that information from the retriever as a context to the query, asked by the user, to generate the relevant answer.
+With the help of retrieved information, from the retriever, the LLM model used for generation can produce better and up-to-date results.
+This addresses the two major drawbacks of LLMs, Hallucination and outdated information.
+With the RAG model, we just need to update our knowledge-base(to extract a piece of updated information) and feed it to a generator.
+This method saves computational resources and the cost of retraining the model.

 ![Retrieval Augmented Generation model Architecture](./scr_shots/6.png)